jimliddle/GeminiPDATips/README.md

 **Pebble 2 Watch** I use a Pebble 2 watch for notifications.
 It works great with the Gemini and also has apps that enable dial without opening the device etc.

 **Sony SBH54 headset** Additionally the Sony [SBH54 bluetooth headset](https://www.amazon.co.uk/Sony-Stereo-Smart-Bluetooth-Headset-Black/dp/B0154G9CYY) (actually just calling it a headset does it an injustice).
-It provides a great way to recieve and interact with not only phone calls but also receive messages from the Gemini, and you can use it as a portable handset to take and make phone call.s
+It provides a great way to recieve and interact with not only phone calls but also receive messages from the Gemini, and you can use it as a portable handset to take and make phone calls.

+### Brightness

+**High Brightness** I have been spolit with the Samsung Galaxy Note 8 and its extra high brightness in sunlight.
+The Gemini is not as good in direct sunlight but I found an App called [High Brightness Mode](https://play.google.com/store/apps/details?id=flar2.hbmwidget&hl=en_US) that triggers an extra high brightness mode that is built in to many phones.
+I tried it and it works well with the Gemini and it ups the nits.

 ## Software